3 Reasons Why BFI's Supplemental Trademark is a Very Bad Idea

 I am hoping we can resolve this without the need for legal action."
 (Executive Director, Bike Florida, Inc.).

-- Imagine if ... all Specialty License Plate program non-profits followed the same vexatious trademark practices as BFI, for no public purpose!
-Then consider that perhaps one is too many.
+- Imagine if ... all Specialty License Plate programs followed the same

 Who To Contact... see numerous ways to make yourself heard near bottom of home page.